-There is an example application which demonstrates the different features of ResearchPackage as implemented in a Flutter app.
+There is an example app which demonstrates the different features of ResearchPackage as implemented in a Flutter app.

 Who is backing this project?

-Research Package is made by the Copenhagen Center for Health Technology (CACHET) and is used in a number of applications and studies.
-The current project maintainers are Barnabás Homola, Mads Vedel Saaby Christensen, and Jakob E. Bardram.
+Research Package is made by the Copenhagen Center for Health Technology (CACHET) and is an important component in the CACHET Research Platform (CARP), which is used in a number of applications and studies.
+The current project maintainers are Mads Vedel Saaby Christensen, and Jakob E. Bardram.

 How can I contribute?